CyrusNchege/DevOpsProject/README.md

 # Task 6: CI/CD Pipeline with Cloud Integration
 In task 6, I have created a CI/CD pipeline using GitHub Actions.
 The pipeline is triggered on every push to the main branch.
 The code is in the `.github/workflows/asessment.yaml` file.
 It automatically triggers the pipeline on every push to the main branch.

+The following steps are performed in the pipeline:
+- Checkout the code
+- SSH into the EC2 instance
+- Git pull the latest code from the repository
+- Run the Docker Compose file to build the image and run the container

+Now, the simple web application is deployed on the EC2 instance and can be accessed using the public IP of the instance.
+(For tesing, I added port 8000 to the security group of the instance to allow traffic on port 8000)